 Skip to content

-Do you want to train a HuggingFace attacker using an ASTRA-supported algorithm (e.g., DPO, IPO, PPO) and problem formulation (ASTPrompter, RL - Perez, MALIBU, CRT*)? coming soon
+Do you want to train a HuggingFace tester using an ASTRA-supported algorithm (e.g., DPO, IPO, PPO) and system formulation (ASTPrompter, Perez et al., MALIBU, CRT*)? coming soon

 Then this guide is for you.
-We’ll walk through every step required to train a red-teaming attacker (llama3) using our pre-configured classes and point you to customization guides when your use case goes beyond the defaults.
-By using our pre-configured classes, you'll be training your attacker in 7 easy steps!
+We'll walk through every step required to train an adversarial testing tester (llama3) using our pre-configured classes and point you to customization guides when your use case goes beyond the defaults.
+By using our pre-configured classes, you'll be training your tester in 7 easy steps!

 Step 1: Setup